Thai and Cambodian leaders to meet in Malaysia for talks to end deadly border dispute - National | Globalnews.ca

 - As Trump’s trade deal deadline approaches, his tariffs face legal pushback in court

 The fighting flared Thursday after a land mine explosion along the border wounded five Thai soldiers.
 Both sides blamed each other for starting the clashes.
-Both countries recalled their ambassadors and Thailand closed its border crossings with Cambodia.
+Both countries recalled their ambassadors and Thailand closed its border crossings with Cambodia, with an exception for migrant Cambodian workers returning home.

 Despite the diplomatic efforts, fighting continued Sunday along parts of the contested border, with both sides refusing to budge and trading blame over renewed shelling and troop movements.